rehierl/abstract-properties/12-x-doctree-traversal/12-6-reversed-post-order/readme.md

 Note that the resulting total node order is not order-preserving.

-* does not preserve the tree order
+* it does not preserve the tree order
-* does not preserve the child order
+* it does not preserve the child order